StakhurskyiD/devops-hw5-ci-cd/README.md

 # hw5-worflow

 # Description:
-'Workflow in which the project is assembled on nodejs and its testing.
+Workflow in which the project is assembled on nodejs and its testing.

-The order of steps:
+# The order of steps:

 1. Code using a linter
 2. Docker image assembly